operand/agency/README.md

 discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.

-By defining just a single `Channel` subclass, the API allows integration of systems as varied as:
+By defining just a single `Operator` subclass, the API allows integration of systems as varied as:
-- voice assistants
+- Voice assistants
 - UI driven applications
-- terminal environments
+- Terminal environments
+- Web applications
-- software APIs
+- Software APIs
-- people
+- People
 - ...
-- anything
+- Anything

 ## How does `everything` compare to agent libraries like LangChain?